 Distributable Cash Flow (1) (millions) Total NEO Compensation (2) (millions) Total NEO Compensation as a Percentage of Distributable Cash Flow

-2012 \$199.9 \$5.81 2.9%

 2013 \$288.1 \$6.94 2.4%

-2014 \$389.0 \$10.3 2.7%
+2014 \$389.0 \$10.7 2.8%

+2015 \$482.1 \$9.43 2.0%

 - (1) Distributable cash flow is cash flow from operating activities adjusted for changes in non-cash working capital, long-term incentive plan costs, inventory write-down and maintenance capital expenditures.
-See Keyera's 2014 Annual Financial Statements and Management Discussion and Analysis for a full discussion of Keyera's calculation of distributable cash flow and a reconciliation to its nearest GAAP measure.
-See "Other Matters Disclaimer: Presentation of Financial Information." - (2) Total NEO compensation includes base salary, STIP, LTIP Awards at grant date value and pension value.
+See Keyera's 2015 Annual Financial Statements and Management Discussion and Analysis for a full discussion of Keyera's calculation of distributable cash flow and a reconciliation to its nearest GAAP measure.
+See "Other Matters Disclaimer: Presentation of Financial Information." - (2) Total NEO compensation includes base salary, STIP earned in the applicable year, LTIP Awards at grant date value, pension value and "other compensation" (to the extent required to be reported for the purposes of the Summary Compensation Table).
 The calculations for each year are based on the compensation paid to the individuals who were identified as NEOs in those years.
-The 2012 total compensation includes the total compensation paid to six NEOs during that year as Keyera reported the total compensation paid to Mr. Kroeker, who had been promoted from Vice President, Corporate Development to Vice President, Chief Financial Officer in November 2012, as well as Dean Setoguchi, who held the position of Vice President, Chief Financial Officer in 2012 until his resignation effective October 2012, plus the other top four compensated officers.

-In addition, the Committee considered Keyera's financial performance relative to: (i) the S&P/TSX Composite Index (see "Compensation Discussion and Analysis - Performance Graph and Performance Analysis); and (ii) the publicly traded companies within the Comparator Group.
-The following table highlights Keyera's performance relative to the publicly traded companies within the Comparator Group based on the analysis prepared as of August 2014 by Mercer to assist the Committee in its analysis of comparable pay-for-performance:
+In addition, the Committee considered Keyera's financial performance relative to: (i) the S&P/TSX Composite Index (see "Compensation Discussion and Analysis - Performance Graph and Performance Analysis); and (ii) the publicly traded companies within the 2015 peer group.
+The following table highlights Keyera's performance relative to the publicly traded companies within the peer group based on the analysis prepared as of August 2015 by Mercer to assist the Committee in its analysis of comparable pay-for-performance:

-Keyera's Performance Relative to the Comparator Group Measure (1) 1 year 3 year 5 year Revenue Growth Near 50 th percentile Near 75 th percentile Above 75 th percentile EBITDA Growth Above 50 th percentile Above 50th percentile Near 75 th percentile Earnings per Share Growth Above 50 th percentile Above 50th percentile Near 75 th percentile Return on Assets Between 75th and 100th percentile 75 th percentile 75 th percentile Return on Equity Between 75th and 100th percentile Between 75th and 100th percentile Between 75th and 100th percentile Return on Investment Between 75 th and 100 th percentile Between 75th and 100th percentile Between 75th and 100th percentile Total Shareholder Return (2) Between 75 th and 100 th percentile Near 100 th percentile 100 th percentile
+Keyera's Performance Relative to the 2015 Peer Group Measure (1) 1 year 3 year 5 year Revenue Growth Below 25 th percentile Near 25 th percentile Between 25 th and 50 th percentile EBITDA Growth Near 75 th percentile Above 75 th percentile Above 75 th percentile Earnings per Share Growth Above 75 th percentile Near 100 th percentile 75 th percentile Return on Assets Between 75 th and 100 th percentile Between 75 th and 100 th percentile Between 75 th and 100 th percentile Return on Equity 100 th percentile 100 th percentile 100 th percentile Return on Investment Near 100 th percentile 100 th percentile 100 th percentile Total Shareholder Return (2) Near 100 th percentile 100 th percentile 100 th percentile

-- (1) Based on 2014 reported assets and revenue contained in the most recent quarterly public filings prior to August 31, 2014.
+- (1) Growth and return measures (other than Total Shareholder Return) were based on the most recent 12 months as of the time of preparation of the analysis in August 2015.
 Many of these are non-GAAP measures.
-See "Other Matters Disclaimer: Presentation of Financial Information." - (2) Market capitalization and enterprise value as of August 31, 2014.
+See "Other Matters Disclaimer: Presentation of Financial Information." - (2) Total Shareholder Return based on market capitalization and enterprise value as of July 2015.

-As can be seen above, Keyera's overall performance compares very favourably to the 2014 Comparator Group by almost all metrics over one, three and five year horizons.
+As can be seen above, Keyera's overall performance compares very favourably to the 2015 peer group by almost all metrics over one, three and five year horizons.
 Keyera has generally achieved results near or above 75th percentile as measured by returns.
-Based on the 2014 benchmarking analysis prepared by Mercer, total direct compensation of Keyera's NEOs was generally between the 50th and 75th percentile compared to the 2014 Comparator Group, other than Mr. Kroeker who was below the 50th percentile.
+Based on the benchmarking analysis prepared by Mercer, actual total direct compensation of Keyera's NEOs was generally between the 50th and 75th percentile compared to the 2015 peer group.